 To help you understand how Tcat saves you time, let's look at an example scenario.
 Let's say we are running three clusters of three Tomcat instances each, and each is running a different combination of applications, with different memory requirements.
 Lately, there have been a lot of memory errors on our servers, and it's having a real impact on our user experience.
 We have to make changes to our memory settings.

 First, let's do things the old fashioned way - manually.
 Because we're running clustered instances, to find the proper memory settings, we'll have to test the cluster under load, log into one machine, change a setting, and then copy the configuration file to every other server in the cluster.
 Then, we'll simply manually issue a restart command to each server in the cluster, and test again.
 Oops!
 The setting's not quite right.
 Time to repeat the whole process.
 Too bad we have three clusters to configure; guess the third one will have to wait until tomorrow, along with all the other work we wanted to get done today.

 Now, let's look at the same scenario using Tcat.
 Log in to Tcat's centralized web console and open up the Servers tab.
 Select the cluster you want to test first, and get instant, real-time, graphical data about your memory use.
 Navigate to the Server Profile you've created for this cluster, and make a change to the memory usage.
 With two clicks, publish the configuration to the entire cluster, and restart all your instances to see your changes take effect.
 Need to add a new worker to the cluster?
 No problem!
 Tcat lets you enforce an unlimited number of server profiles across your infrastructure, putting you in complete control of your network's performance.

-Tcat is built on 100% Apache Tomcat, and is free to use in development and pre-production.
+Tcat is built on 100% Apache Tomcat.
 Don't wait - get the administrative power you need.
-Download a free copy of Tcat today!
+Download a copy of Tcat today!